TranNhatTan14/Obsidian/Superman/Routines/Deep Work.md

 - Don't use phone when in deep work
 - Don't watch YouTube at work, what I should do when eating

-- Reading research paper and summary with assistant, ask question
 - Write the summary to the Obsidian

 Use Forest to focus and manage screentime